cfengine/documentation/enterprise-cfengine-guide.markdown

 ## Policy-Based Application Deployment ##

-Achieve repeatable, error-free and automated deployment of middleware and application components to datacenter or cloud-based infrastructure.
+Achieve repeatable, error-free and automated deployment of middleware and application components to a datacenter or cloud-based infrastructure.
 Along with infrastructure, automated application deployment provides a standardized platform.

 ## Self-Healing Continuous Operations ##